Testing Ising Models: Improved Tests for Forests and Ferromagnetic Ising Models

 In this section we will describe testing algorithms for two commonly studied classes of Ising models, namely forests and ferromagnets.
 In these cases, the sample complexity improves compared to the baseline result when in the regime of no external field.
 The testers are still localization based (like those of Section~\ref{sec:localization}), but we can now leverage structural properties to obtain more efficient testers.

 First, we consider the class of all forest structured Ising models, where the underlying graph $G=(V,E)$ is a forest.
-Such models exhibit nice structural properties which can be exploited to obtain more efficient tests.
-In particular, under no external field, the edge marginals $\m_e$, which, in general are hard to compute, have a simple closed form expression.
+Under no external field, it can be shown that the edge marginals $\m_e$ have a simple closed form expression.
 This structural information enables us to improve our testing algorithms from Section \ref{sec:localization} on forest graphs.
 We state the improved sample complexities here and defer a detailed description of the algorithms to Section~\ref{sec:forests}.

 \begin{theorem}[Independence testing of Forest-Structured Ising Models] Algorithm \ref{alg:forests-independence} takes in $\tilde{O}\left( \frac{n}{\ve}\right)$ samples from an Ising model $X \sim p$ whose underlying graph is a forest and which is under no external field and outputs whether $p \in \I$ or $\dskl(p,\I) \geq \ve$ with probability $\geq 9/10$. \end{theorem} \begin{remark} Note that Theorem~\ref{thm:forests-independence} together with our lower bound described in Theorem~\ref{thm:linear-lb} indicate a tight sample complexity up to logarithmic factors for independence testing on forest-structured Ising models under no external field. \end{remark}